DiffusionNOCS: Managing Symmetry and Uncertainty in Sim2Real Multi-Modal Category-level Pose Estimation: Conclusion

 \section{Conclusion}

 We propose a novel category-level dense pose estimation pipeline via diffusion models with multi-modal selectable inputs.
-Thanks to its generative nature, our approach is able to handle symmetrical objects without a need for special data annotations and heuristics at the training time typical for many SOTA methods.
+Thanks to its probabilistic nature, our approach is able to handle symmetrical objects without a need for special data annotations and heuristics at the training time typical for many SOTA methods.
 Moreover, we demonstrate that the use of multiple pose hypotheses helps to boost the performance at inference time.
-Outputting dense correspondences provides an ability to handle occlusions and generalize to arbitrary camera models, whereas multi-model inputs allow us to better resolve ambiguities and faithfully recover partial object geometry even in the presence of lacking depth.
-Finally, the evaluation results demonstrate that our method significantly outperforms all SOTA baselines trained on synthetic data on the typical NOCS benchmark, and outperforms all SOTA baselines including the ones trained on real data on our novel zero-shot generalization benchmark.
+Outputting dense correspondences from multi-modal inputs allow us to resolve ambiguities better and faithfully recover partial object geometry even in the presence of lacking depth.
+Finally, the evaluation results demonstrate that our method significantly outperforms all SOTA baselines trained on synthetic data on the typical NOCS benchmark, and outperforms all SOTA baselines on average including the ones trained on synthetic and real data on our novel zero-shot generalization benchmark.